cloudera/hue/docs/docs-site/content/developer/components/_index.md

 weight: 3
 ---

-Some of the UI elements in Hue are available as generic [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-They are library/framework agnostic, and can be used in any web project irrespective of what its built upon - React, Angular, Ember or something else.
+Some core UI elements are available as generic [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+They are library/framework agnostic, and can be used in any Web project irrespective of what its built upon - React, Angular, Ember or something else.

-They can be imported as classic JavaScript modules for your own development needs.
+They can be simply imported as classic JavaScript modules for your own development needs or just reused as is.

 ## Importing